PedroZappa/42_push_swap/README.md

 ## Complexity

-Also known as `Time Complexity`, studied by `Complexity Analysis`, is the **computational complexity** that describes the amount of computer time it takes to run an algorithm (usually measured by the **number of needed elementary operations**, assuming each operation takes a fixed amount of time to be performed).
+Also known as `Time Complexity` (studied by `Complexity Analysis`), is the **computational complexity** that describes the amount of computer time it takes to run an algorithm (usually measured by the **number of needed elementary operations**, assuming each operation takes a fixed amount of time to be performed).

 > [!Note]
 >